ylab-hi/ScanCE/README.md

 Prerequisites
 ----------------
-You need Python 3.7 to run ScanCE.
+`ScanCE` runs under Python 3.6+ and is available through python3-pip.

 # Installation

+The recommended way to install `ScanCE` is using [pip](https://pip.pypa.io/en/stable/).

 ```